 Exceptional minds fortified by strong character

-Stonehill College combines rigorous academics, practical experience, and the enduring strengths of the liberal arts tradition to guide students toward a lifetime of achievement and meaning.
+Stonehill College combines rigorous academics, practical experience, and the enduring strengths of the liberal arts tradition to equip students as successful and compassionate leaders.

 A Catholic institution founded in 1948 by the Congregation of Holy Cross, Stonehill develops adaptable and compassionate thinkers by providing an education of the highest caliber centered on the pursuit of professional fulfillment, responsible citizenship, and service to the common good.

 Our faculty strive to build an environment that promotes rigorous academics, cooperative learning, and personal responsibility along with physical and emotional health.
 Says Celia Dolan ’19, “I’ve found a home here, and friends and nurturing staff to guide me in my journey.
 I’m not sure where this journey will end, but I know the years I spend at Stonehill will be irreplaceable.”

 Inspired by the educational philosophy of the Congregation of Holy Cross, Stonehill is committed to developing the moral, spiritual, intellectual, and social competencies of its students as well as fostering the determination to bring those competencies to bear on matters of social justice.

 Through study of the core disciplines of the liberal arts and sciences, Stonehill students explore the wisdom and questions that are the foundation of an educated mind.